 Liturgical Traces of the Ascension

-Moving the Ascension to Sunday requires some adjusting of the liturgy to have options "before the Ascension" and "after the Ascension".
-There are shuffling of Mass propers, readings and a different set of Collect prayers.
+Moving the Ascension to Sunday requires some adjusting of the liturgy to have options “before the Ascension” and “after the Ascension.”
+There is shuffling of Mass propers, readings and a different set of Collect prayers.
 The Liturgy of the Hours also provides different prayers for before and after the Ascension.
 But even with all these adjustments, there are “liturgical remnants” that still point to Ascension celebrating on Thursday.

 The liturgy from Thursday to Saturday, particularly the readings, reflect the celebration of the Ascension, with Jesus returning to His Father and seated at His right hand.
 (Since the feast of the Visitation falls this Saturday this will not be completely obvious this year.)
 The Mass readings for the Sixth Week of Easter Sunday through Wednesday refer to the coming of the Paraclete, but Thursday through Saturday refer to the Ascension, with Christ returning to his Father.
 Some of the passages aren’t speaking of the Ascension outright, but do contain traces: